Particular/docs.particular.net/samples/messagemutators/sample.md

 It is possible to examine the message type and mutate only certain types of messages by checking the type of the message object received as a parameter to the method.

 Browse the code.
-It shows a standard way to test data annotations.
 In this sample, if one of the validation fails, an exception is thrown, detailing the 'broken' validation.

 ### TransportMessageCompressionMutator